GPU Infrastructure Troubleshooting

 donePPCIe (Protected PCIe)

 Part of NVIDIA's Confidential Computing stack.
-Encrypts data on the PCIe bus between GPU/NVSwitch and host memory.
-Some cloud providers ship nodes with this enabled by default.
+Encrypts data on PCIe bus.
+Some cloud providers enable by default.

 - Intra-node: Minimal impact (NVLink bypasses PCIe)